What is Land Trust?

 transfer of rights of occupancy in the property; or

 (inter vivos trust = A trust created during the lifetime of the settlor.
-The settlor is the one having the trust created.
+The settlor is the one who has the trust created.
 The type of Land trust to which re refer is an inter vivos trust.)

 Where Can I Use a Land Trust?